-Microbes and Sleep
+Microbes And Sleep

-Gut and Hormones
+Gut And Hormones

+Sleeping is fundamental to our well-being and health.
 What’s going on in your gut greatly influences how and when you sleep.
 Your gut has over thirty types of neurotransmitters (like the ones found in your brain).
 The gut also contains 100 million neurons, which is higher than the amount found in our spinal cord!
-And those transmitters that have brain-like properties make at least 95% of our serotonin - an important neurotransmitter for sleep and cognitive function.
+And those transmitters that have brain-like properties make up at least 95% of our serotonin - an important neurotransmitter for sleep and cognitive function.
 Serotonin does many things for you throughout the day.
 They call it the "joy hormone" and many antidepressant drugs target serotonin.
 But serotonin also controls your body clock and sleep cycles.
 The body's ability to make serotonin depends on many things such as the types of microbes in our gut, the foods we eat, and how much natural light and exercise we get.

-Melatonin is a hormone that helps make us feel sleepy at night.
+Melatonin is a hormone that helps us feel sleepy at night.
 It was thought that only the pineal gland made melatonin, but they have also found that the gut produces 400 times more melatonin than the pineal gland.
 Even if the pineal gland is removed, melatonin stays stable.
 And they have recently found that low levels of melatonin have been linked to leaky gut and IBS.
-So much happens in the gut that we are unaware of and taking care of what you put in the gut changes not only your waking hours but your sleeping hours too
+So much happens in the gut that we are unaware of, and taking care of what you put in the gut changes not only your waking hours but your sleeping hours too.

 The Vagus Nerve